Since sharks can’t be domesticated, some aquarists look for shark-like fish for their aquariums. So, what fish look like sharks?

 They have a shark-like appearance due to their large head with low and wide-set eyes.
 In addition, they have a toothless gaping mouth.

-Mekong Giant Catfish are grey on top with a pale belly.
+Mekong Giant Catfish is gray on top with a pale belly.
 Unlike other fish, these fish are entirely scaleless.

 They are now critically endangered due to pollution and overfishing.
 Sadly, only a few hundred of them are left in the wild.

-Young Chinese High-Fin Banded Sharks have a brown body bearing three dark-colored slanting bands.
+Young Chinese High-Fin Banded Sharks have brown bodies bearing three dark-colored slanting bands.

 They mainly inhabit the main river sections, except during the spawning season when these fish migrate to relatively fast-flowing shallow headwaters.